aaron-grau/curic/react/projects/todo_redux/README.md

 ### Selectors

 Selectors are "getter" methods for the application state.
 They receive the state as an argument and often return a subset of the state data formatted in a specific way.
-In this case, we wil want to present the todos as an array, rather than as values in an object.
+In this case, we will want to present the `todos` as an array, rather than as values in an object.

 + Create a file `reducers/selector.js`
   + Write a method named `allTodos` that receives the state as an argument
-    + Use `Object.keys(state.todos)` to get the keys for the `todos` part of the state
+    + Use `Object.keys(state.todos)` to get the keys for the `state.todos`
     + Map the array of todo ids to an array of todos
     + Return your new array

-** N.B. ** Selectors don't have to be long functions - a one-line function that uses `map` in conjunction with `Object.keys` and sets a reasonable default of `[]` would work just fine.
+**NB**: Selectors don't have to be long functions - a one-line function that uses `map` in conjunction with `Object.keys` and sets a reasonable default of `[]` would work just fine.

 ** Test your code: pass the value of `window.store.getState()` into your selector.
 Does it format the data into an array? **